ohmg-dev/OldInsuranceMaps/README.md

 The frontend is build with [Svelte](https://svelte.dev) and [OpenLayers](https://openlayers.org).

-Titiler must accompany the project to furnish the map interfaces with tiles.
+Titiler must accompany the project to furnish the map interfaces with tiles and a live preview layer during georeferencing.

-MapServer must accompany the project to provide the live preview in the georeferencing interface.